neeraj-m/Fruit-Ordering-System/README.md

   * Id: 4
   * Name: “Havanna sugar melone”

-##User stories (as a user...)
+## As a user...
-1) ...
-I can order a specific fruit and tell the system how many pieces I want.
+- [ ] I can order a specific fruit and tell the system how many pieces I want.

-1) ...
-I can add as many orders as I want.
+- [ ] I can add as many orders as I want.

-1) ...
-I can remove one or more pieces of a single fruit from the order list.
+- [ ] I can remove one or more pieces of a single fruit from the order list.

-1) ...
-I can retrieve my *order list* containing all added pieces.
+- [ ] I can retrieve my *order list* containing all added pieces.

-###Acceptance criteria for order list
+### Acceptance criteria for order list
-- For each ordered fruit one line in the console with the name of the fruit and the quantity I have ordered.
+- For each ordered fruit, one line in the console with the name of the fruit and the quantity I have ordered.
 - Not ordered fruits are not in the *order list*.
 - Only one line per fruit – not one line per order!